4th grade nonfiction reading comprehension worksheets

 Fourth graders read denser informational text with real structure: causes chained to effects, comparisons, and vocabulary defined by context.
-Questions ask for the fact, the main idea, and the why behind an included detail, always traceable to a line in the text.
+Questions ask for the fact, the main idea, and the why behind a detail, traceable to a line in the text.

-Free printable PDF, aligned to Common Core RI.4.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RI.4.1.

 The kind of passages you'll get